benoitpas/aoc-2023/README.md

 ## Day2
 Part 1 is mostly about parsing the input, I went for a quick and dirty 'split' based solution.
 No to be used in prod, that would be very fragile !

 Part 2 was straightforward, we didn't even need to worry about interger overflows.

+## Day 3
+The most straightforward solution is probably to iterate over the grid, down to bottom and left to right to find the number and determines which ones are close to symbols.

+Out of curiosity I'm going to try a solution where I zip the current line with the lines below and above (to find the nearby symbols) and then 'split' the line to find the symbols.

+Initially I thought it would be a lot more complex than the iterative approach but it turns out to be quite short.

+It may be interesting to try to implement the iterative solution with a state monad.